 This monthly series of lectures and tours features outstanding scholars from throughout the art world.
 Held at 10:00 a.m. on the third Friday of each month September through June*, each lecture connects a topic to the permanent collection of the Museum.
 Each lecture is followed by a tour with a docent.
 Contact us for more information.
 This program is sponsored by the Museum Docent Council.

-September 15 / Roxana Velásquez, Maruja Baldwin Executive Director, The San Diego Museum of Art / A Closer Look at Latin American Art in the Pérez Simón Collection
+September 21, 2018 / Roxana Velásquez, Maruja Baldwin Executive Director at The San Diego Museum of Art / On Bouguereau’s Young Shepherdess and Feminine Archetypes in 19th-Century Art

 Gallery Lectures and Artist Talks